MedMerge: Merging Models for Effective Transfer Learning to Medical Imaging Tasks: Experimental Setup

-\textbf{Implementation details.} As widely used deep CNN architectures, we primarily use DenseNet-121 and ResNet-50 as the backbones for all our experiments, with the results for ResNet-50 reported in Appendix \ref{sec:app_sec_a}.
+\textbf{Implementation Details.} As widely used deep CNN architectures, we primarily use DenseNet-121, ResNet-18, and ResNet-50 as the backbones for all our experiments.
 We have two training regimes, one for LP and the other during fine-tuning, which are used for MedMerge and LP-FT.
-For LP, we use random initialization for the fully-connected layer of the classification head.
+For LP, we use random initialization for the fully connected layer of the classification head.
 We train the model by minimizing the cross entropy loss using the AdamW optimizer \cite{Loshchilov2017Nov} with a learning rate of $10^{-4}$ for $50$ epochs.
 We also minimize the cross entropy loss during full fine-tuning using the AdamW optimizer, but we decrease the learning rate to $10^{-5}$, and maintain the number of epochs at $50$.
 All models pre-trained on ImageNet have been specifically trained using ImageNet1K.
-The models pre-trained on HAM10K, EyePACS, and CheXpert were initialized from ImageNet1K pre-trained parameters.
+The models pre-trained on HAM10K, EyePACS, and ISIC-2019 were initialized from ImageNet1K pre-trained parameters.
 In MedMerge, the kernel-based weights are initialized to a value of $0.5$, which provides an equal merge between the features of the two models.
-All input images are resized to $224 \times 224$, and to reduce variance between experiments, we do not conduct any data augmentation strategies during LP or fine-tuning.
+All the input images to the models are resized to $224 \times 224$, and to ensure less variability between experiments, we do not conduct any data augmentation strategies during LP or fine-tuning.
 All models were trained and tested using NVIDIA A5000 GPUs.
-The full code, hyperparameters, and dataset splits will be available at: \url{www.github.com/BioMedIA-MBZUAI/MedMerge}.
+The full code, hyperparameters, model weights, and dataset splits will be available upon the paper's acceptance.